 •Do your boat come with HARTS Transponder or AIS? •You can find out from your boat purchase invoice what’s installed •Where is the unit being installed onboard? •Can you see LED lights when you switch on the boat battery (for HARTS unit) •Can you detect other vessels on your chart-plotter (for AIS unit)

-For smaller boats such as Chaparral or Robalo, 90% of the transponder installations are either directly behind the helm console GPS, storage locker or sometime just inside the cabinet of the head or cockpit storage.
+For many boats today, 90% of the transponder installations are either directly behind the helm console GPS, storage locker or sometime just inside the cabinet of the head or cockpit storage.
 All Pursuit Boats we have sold are AIS equipped till date.
-And for larger boats such as Fairline or Meridian, the transponders are mostly located underneath the flybridge helm console.
+And for larger boats such as Maritimo, the transponders are mostly located underneath the flybridge helm console.

 AIS transponder operates differently from HARTS system.

-If your boat was purchased during the past 36 months, it is likely
+If your boat was purchased since 2017, it is almost likely

 your boat will have AIS onboard and integrated to the boat chart-